harness/developer-hub/docs/self-managed-enterprise-edition/self-managed-helm-based-install/how-to-use-self-signed-certificates-with-self-managed.md

   The `XXXXXXXXXXXXXXXXXXXXXXXXXXX` placeholder indicates the position for the certificate body.
 Enclose each certificate in `BEGIN CERTIFICATE` and `END CERTIFICATE` comments.

-3. If you are installing a GitOps agent, please update the namespace to the respective namespace where the agent is installed.
+3. If you are installing a GitOps agent, update the namespace to use the namespace where the agent is installed.

 4. Save the file as `addcerts.yaml`.
 Apply the manifest to your cluster.